cambridgeltl/visual-spatial-reasoning/README.md

 ### 2 The VSR dataset: Splits, statistics, and meta-data

 The VSR corpus, after validation, containing 10,119 data points with high agreement.
 On top of these, we create two splits (1) random split and (2) zero-shot split.
-(1) randomly splits all data points into train, development, and test sets.
-(2) makes sure that tran, development and test sets have no overlap of concepts (i.e., if *dog* is in test set, it is not used for training and development).
+For random split, we randomly splits all data points into train, development, and test sets.
+Zero-shot split makes sure that train, development and test sets have no overlap of concepts (i.e., if *dog* is in test set, it is not used for training and development).
 Below are some basic statistics of the two splits.

 split   |  train | dev | test | total
 :------|:--------:|:--------:|:--------:|:--------: